HomeSpan/HomeSpan/docs/CLI.md

 #### Startup Diagnostics

+At startup, HomeSpan:

+* displays a Welcome Message,
-At startup, HomeSpan displays a welcome message, reminds you to set the line ending to <newline>, performs various initialization routines, provides some general information about the device, and outputs information about the Accessories, Services, and Characteristics you've instantiated in the sketch to create your HAP Accessory Attribute Database.
-If there are any errors with how you constructed your HAP Database, HomeSpan will report them and halt the program.
+* reminds you to set the line ending to <newline>,
+* performs various initialization routines,
+* provides some general information about the device, and
+* outputs information about the Accessories, Services, and Characteristics you've instantiated in the sketch to create your HAP Accessory Attribute Database.

+If there are any errors with how you constructed your HAP Database, HomeSpan will report them and **halt** the program.

 Next, HomeSpan checks to see if the device has been configured with WiFi Credentials.
 If none are found, HomeSpan will indicate this, and then complete its initialization routine by indicating is now READY.
 If WiFi Credentials are found, HomeSpan will repeatedly try to connect to the specified network until it either succeeds (in which case it then completes its initialization routine by indicating it is now READY), or you cancel the process by typing `X <return>` (in which case HomeSpan erases its stored WiFi Credentials and restarts).